 The waste was collected and stored by EPA, on behalf of the State Government, as part of a nationally coordinated program called ChemCollect.

 ChemCollect called for collection and safe disposal of certain banned pesticides, fungicides, and other veterinary chemicals.

-Most of the collected chemicals were able to be treated, disposed of or destroyed safely and easily at the time.
-However EPA, on behalf of the State Government, currently manages a stockpile of 80 tonnes that were unable to be treated due to them being a complex mix of pesticides.
+Approximately 235 tonnes were collected in Victoria and 1676 tonnes were collected nationwide.
+Most of the collected chemicals were treated, disposed of or destroyed safely at the time, however EPA was required to manage a stockpile of 80 tonnes that were unable to be treated at the time due to the mix of pesticides.

 If you would like to receive email updates when new content is uploaded to this website, subscribe here.